-A mass-produced camera from 1997, apparently there was close to 4 million floating around the globe.
-That being said, they’ve risen to a cult-like fame recently and you don’t come across them as often as you used to.
-Said to be slightly slower than the Yashica T4, but by no means slow.
-Clever and easy sliding cover for the retractable lens which acts as the power button.
+This 35mm film camera is said to be slightly slower than the Yashica T4, but it’s by no means slow.
+It has a clever and easy sliding cover for the retractable lens, which acts as the power button.
 I recommend using a film with an ISO of 400 or more to get the best out of the Stylus Epic as it seems sharpest when stopped down.

 Carl Zeiss 35mm f2.8